AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/jupyter.md

 The second key component of Kubeflow is the ability to run Jupyter Notebooks via JupyterHub.
+[Jupyter Notebook](http://jupyter.org/) is the classic data science tool to run inline scripts and code snippets while documenting the process in the browser.

-The Hub is deployed onto the Kubernetes cluster.
-Via Katacoda, the URL for the Hub is https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com

-On your cluster, find the Load Balancer IP address using `kubectl get svc`{{execute}}
+With KubeFlow the JupyterHub is deployed onto the Kubernetes cluster.
+You can find there the Load Balancer IP address using `kubectl get svc`{{execute}}

-The JupyterHub has a login form.
-Enter the username __test__ and password: __test__.
+Via Katacoda, you can access the browser interface at the following link https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com or using the terminal *Jupyterhub* tab.
+To access the JupyterHub use the username __test__ and password: __test__ in the login form.

-To deploy a notebook, start a new server.
-For an example, use the Docker Image `gcr.io/kubeflow/tensorflow-notebook-cpu:v1`{{copy}}
+To deploy a notebook, a new server has to be started.
+KubeFlow is using internally the `gcr.io/kubeflow/tensorflow-notebook-cpu:v1`{{copy}} Docker Image as default.
+After accessing the JupyterHub, you can click **Start My server** button.

-The launcher allows you to configure additional options, such as resource requirements.
+The server launcher allows you to configure additional options, such as resource requirements.
 In this case, accept the defaults and click **Spawn** to start the server.

-After the server has launched, you will see the contents of the Docker Image that you can navigate and extend.
+Now you can see the contents of the Docker image that you can navigate, extend and work with Jupyter Notebooks.

 Under the covers, this will Spawn a new Kubernetes Pod for managing the server.
 View this using `kubectl get pods`{{execute}}

-### Create New Jupyter Notebook
+### Working with Jupyter Notebook

-Notebooks can now be accessed via the Pod.
-To create a new Jupyter notebook, select the New dropdown, and select the Python 3 kernel as shown below.
+JupyterHub can now be accessed via the pod.
+You can now work with the environment seamlessly.
+For example to create a new notebook, select the New dropdown, and select the Python 3 kernel as shown below.

 <img src="/kubeflow/scenarios/deploying-kubeflow/assets/jupyterhub-create-notebook.png" alt="Create New Jupyter Notebook">

-It's not possible to create code snippets via Jupyter.
-For example, in the first cell paste in the following code:
+It's now possible to create code snippets.
+To start working with TensorFlow, paste the code below to the first cell and run it.

 <pre class="file" data-target="clipboard">
 from __future__ import print_function